 Since I started doing massage therapy I created a style unique to my own person and many people have asked what kind of massage it is?
 The answer is that I use a combination of different modalities to suit each client on each visit.
 I choose to describe it as structural therapy, with a focus on correcting issues in the body and in the process we relieve your symptoms while still keeping it holistic - which means the Whole Body.
 Below are descriptions of what I have been trained to do and what I may use in your session if I feel necessary.
+When you come in to see me you will see the sign on my door that says Neuromuscular Integration that is what I consider my style of massage combining some or all of the styles below.
+You will also see Physio Architecture which is my Trade Mark of using Massage, Movement, Nutrition, Sauna, Steam, Hydrotherapy & any other Naturopathic Modality that will enhance your vitality for many years to come.

 Trigger Point Therapy - Janet Travell spend thousands of hours learning about the points of the muscle that created pain and discomfort when the nervous system via the muscular system was in overload.
 Trigger points are a very important part of my work as when they are present it is significant evidence that there is strain and counterstain throughout the entire anatomy.
 Finding trigger points helps me to understand where I can start first to relieve pain and then continue on to relieve stresses that are direct and indirect.